Dark Waters (showing now/2019)

 This new series is now showing on Discovery Channel in the US, on Friday evenings at 10pm (with local variations).

 It is also rolling out worldwide on Animal Planet.
 (Now showing in E & SE Asia, Brazil, Central & South America, Caribbean, Middle East, eastern Europe, Africa, Russia, Taiwan.
-Coming to Australia & NZ from 3 June.
+Coming to Japan in August.
 For other territories and to confirm dates, please CHECK LOCAL LISTINGS.)

 If you liked River Monsters, then don’t miss this new 8-part series.
 A year in the making, and filmed in diverse locations around the world, it follows Jeremy’s investigations of lake monsters, disappearing giants, and a fish that came back from the brink.